Rare Earth Processing Facility

 The Government of Saskatchewan and SRC are excited to announce the development of the SRC Rare Earth Processing Facility - the first-of-its-kind in Canada - laying the foundation for a Rare Earth Element (REE) supply chain in Saskatchewan and forming an industry model for future commercial REE resource expansion in the province.
 Read the News Release.

 The Facility will be able to process both main hard rock ores (Bastnaesite and Monazite) and in the future, will also be capable of processing Uranium Raffinate concentrate, a rich source of REE from Saskatchewan’s uranium industry.
-Read some frequently asked questions about our Facility.
+Read our fact sheet and FAQs.

 The Facility is expected to be fully operational in late 2022 with construction beginning this fall.